totemo/watson/README.md

 ------------
 ### Viewing Edits

 Turn on the Watson display.
-This display is turned on and off automatically when switching in and out of modmode on S and P:
+On survival servers that use [the nerd.nu ModMode plugin](https://github.com/NerdNu/ModMode), the display is turned on and off automatically when switching in and out of ModMode:

     /w display on